OntimizeWeb/docs/_docs/15c-permissions-example.md

 #### Defining our client permissions

+Client permissions are defined by a JSON file (you can find more detailed information  [here](https://ontimizeweb.github.io/docs/v8/guide/permissions/#permissions-definition-example){:target="_blank"}).
-Once we create the service we can add our JSON permission files.
-We can see more examples of this files [here](https://ontimizeweb.github.io/docs/v8/guide/permissions/#permissions-definition-example){:target="_blank"}.
+In this turorial, we are going to create a set of simple preconfigured JSON permission files.
+Into a real application, this permission object could be retrived from database or created dynamically by code depending on the user, the role, etc. We can see more examples of this files

 `candidate_permissions.json`:
 ```json